dekoder/secframe/content/redforest/phase1/paws/_index.md

 ![paw user keyboard own](images/pawfig10.jpg)

 > This is the ultimate goal.
-Realize it's not easy to get here.
+Please realize it's not easy to get here.

 #### If you dont know where to start, choose method 2